Kosuke-Nakamura-MELCO/qa2hall/README.md

 ```sh
 python run.py -q ./data/samples/kqa_pro_samples.json -o ./data/samples -m gemma2_9B_inst --kg_path ./data/kqa_pro/kb.json  --num_example 2
 ```
-You will get `incorrect_answers.tsv` and `declarative_sentencs.tsv` in `./data/samples`.
+ The files `incorrect_answers.tsv` and `declarative_sentences.tsv` will be generated in `./data/samples`.

 ### Step 3.
-Manually annotate quality label for each row of the two tsv files obtained in the previous step.
+Manually annotate ``quality`` label for each row of the two tsv files obtained in the previous step.
 By default, samples with quality than 0 will be used in the next step.
 After that, place them into `./data/samples/annotated`.